 2. Unload and replenish

-Get rid of the devices from the pail and unload out the unclean water.
-Don’t dump the water right into your kitchen sink– make use of an utility room sink if you have one.
-Some locations have unique ordinances concerning where you can and can’t dispose of drywall residue, so you need to inspect your neighbourhood codes before you finish this action.
+Get rid of the many tools from the pail and unload out the mud or rust-infested water.
+Don’t dump the water right into your kitchen sink.
+Instead, make use of a utility room sink if you have one.
+Some locations have unique ordinances concerning where you can and can’t dispose of drywall residue, so you need to inspect your neighborhood codes before you finish this action.
 When you have dumped the water in a safe place, fill up the container with clean, warm water.

-Use the metal scouring pad to entirely scrub all staying joint compound from your tools.
+Use the metal scouring pad to scrub away all the outstanding joint compound from your tools.
 A scrub brush will also work for this action (if you have one and don’t have a combing pad).

 4. Rinse and dry

 Wash your tools in the clean water and then completely dry them with a clean rag, towel, or old t-shirt asap.
 Make sure you dry anywhere on the devices, covering hard-to-reach areas.
 Wash off any joint compound from your hands and also dispose of the water once again in a safe place.